 Sneaking up on Shoebills

-Finally it was time to get serious and look for shoebills.
+Finally it was time to get serious and look for some shoebills.
 As we crept up one narrow channel we heard a rustling in the bush.
-We turned around quickly to catch a glimpse of a magnificent shoebill with an enormous wingspan flying out of the swamp where it was hidden.
+We turned around quickly to catch a glimpse of a magnificent shoebill flying out of the swamp from where it was hidden.
+My jaw dropped when I saw the shoebill's enormous wingspan.
 We thought it might alight somewhere nearby but alas we seem to have spooked it but good and it landed a long distance away and out of sight.
 I was worried that this might be my one and only glimpse of the shoe-billed stork and I didn't even get a great picture!

 It turns out that I was worried for nothing.
 Ismail and our captain turned off the outboard motor on our boat and we began to pole our way into narrower and narrower channels.
 The papyrus and other vegetation scratched up against the boat and we held back the reeds with our hands.
 We were rewarded for our stealth when Ismail told us to stand-up and follow his pointing finger.
 Shoebill!

 We slowly poled closer so as not to spook it.
-The shoebill stands about 4 feet tall and is simply unreal.
+Fun shoebill fact: these birds stand about 4 feet tall; taller than a human child and not much shorter than an adult human.
 Shoe-billed storks really do look like they have a clog on their face.

 The first shoebill flew away after about 10 minutes.

 Luck was in our favor and there was another shoebill nearby.
 We simply stood watching in awe.
 I couldn't believe we were having this once in a lifetime birdwatching experience in Uganda!
-We got some amazing photos as you can see below.
+We got some amazing photos of the shoebills as you can see below.

 You can experience more of our search for Uganda's shoe-billed storks in Mabamba Swamp in the video below.
+I highly recommend taking a wildlife tour of Mabamba swamp as one of the top things to do in Entebbe.
 We could scarcely believe that one of the most awesome birdwatching experiences in the world was so accessible from Entebbe Airport.